u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/reporting/year_end.rst

 :guilabel:`Start Date` and :guilabel:`End Date`.

 .. note::
-   Once the set fiscal period is over, Odoo automatically reverts to the default periodicity, taking into account the value specified in the :guilabel:`Last Day` field.
+   Once the set fiscal period is over, Thrive Bureau ERP automatically reverts to the default periodicity, taking into account the value specified in the :guilabel:`Last Day` field.

 .. _year-end/checklist: